Model-free generalized fiducial inference: Introduction

+The rate at which machine learning algorithms are being developed and advanced for high-stakes applications is greatly exceeding the pace at which safe and reliable methods for quantifying their uncertainty are becoming understood.
+Moreover, it is largely undetermined how to properly quantify uncertainty in their performance guarantees, and there is no generally accepted standard of accountability of stated uncertainties.
 As discussed in \cite{shafer2021}---among many other references---a trouble with non-frequentist interpretations of probability are their practical limitations for verifiability.
-Frequentist interpretations of probability yield explicit definitions of probabilistic statements that can be tested and verified (if only through theoretical simulation), and admit tangible attributes of data models, such as {\em validity} of predictions (e.g., control over type 1 error rates).
+Frequentist interpretations of probability yield explicit definitions based on probabilistic statements that can be tested and verified (if only through theoretical simulation), and admit tangible attributes of data models, such as {\em validity} of predictions (e.g., control over type 1 error rates).
 Notions of validity are fundamental to developing methods and procedures that have any chance at being reliable when applied in the context of uncertainty quantification (for prediction and inference, alike).
 It is for these reasons that statisticians must afford a high premium to repeated sampling properties.
-Conformal predictions (CP) was developed to provide finite sample probabilistic prediction guarantees by leveraging the calibration inherent in applying the empirical hold-out method for training/testing a machine learning prediction rule \citep{vovk2005}.
+CP was developed to provide finite-sample probabilistic prediction guarantees by leveraging the calibration inherent in applying the empirical hold-out method for training/testing a machine learning prediction rule \citep{vovk2005}.
 Growing momentum for applications and developments of CP has occurred in recent years.